shenango/caladan/README.md

 ## Supported Platforms

-This code has been tested most thoroughly on Ubuntu 18.04, with kernel 5.2.0.
+This code has been tested most thoroughly on Ubuntu 18.04 with kernel 5.2.0 and Ubuntu 20.04 with kernel 5.4.0.

 ### NICs
 This code has been tested with Intel 82599ES 10 Gbits/s NICs,